cdec/cdec.github.com/documentation/training.md

 ---
 layout: documentation
-title: cdec - Parameter learnig
+title: cdec - Parameter learning
 ---

 `cdec` includes implementations of the following discriminative parameter learning algorithms.
 Except for conditional likelihood training, other algorithms make use of an [evaluation function](/guide/evaluation.html).